pph-collective/TITAN/docs/index.md

 <div>
   <iframe width="100%" height="814" frameborder="0"
     src="https://observablehq.com/embed/@mcmcgrath13/visualizing-titan?cells=viewof+circle_view"></iframe>
   <figcaption>Visualizing the TITAN network during a model run.
-Hover on an agent's dot to highlight their relationships to other agents.
+Hover over an agent's dot to highlight their relationships to other agents.
 See <a href="https://observablehq.com/@mcmcgrath13/visualizing-titan">the Visualizing TITAN Observable notebook</a> to learn more.</figcaption>
 </div>